Recruiting Contractors vs Employees: What’s the Difference?

 consultants

-Independent contractors and employees are two very different pools of talent.
-That means there are big differences when it comes to recruiting each type of talent.
+Independent contractors and employees are two very different pools of talent and there are big differences when it comes to recruiting each type of talent.
 In order to successfully attract, retain, and re-engage independent workers, it’s important to focus on building a recruiting strategy that is specifically designed to meet the needs of these workers.

 What Makes an Independent Contractor Different?

 “Independent contractor” is a legal term for workers who are not labeled “employees” by the IRS.
 The general rule of thumb is that workers are considered to be independent contractors if a client only has control over the results of the work that is done, not how or when it will be done.
-Independent contractors operate as their own business entity, often working as sole proprietors or through an incorporated business.
+Independent contractors operate as their own business entities, often working as sole proprietors or through a legal business entity.

 Independent Contractors vs. Employees